rafshar95/song-recommender/README.md

-# NLP_Text_Summarization
+# Lyrics_based_Recommendation_via_Song_summaries
-In this repo, we apply NLP techniques to generate titles and summarization for songs based on their lyrics.
-We also use these lyrics to recommend songs.
+In this repo, we apply NLP techniques to recommend songs using song summaries.